yogeshwar607/shreemoryacabs/TECHNICAL_SEO_LOCAL_SEO_PLAN.md

     "name": "How much does electric cab from Pune to Mumbai cost?", "acceptedAnswer": {
       "@type": "Answer",
-      "text": "GreenEVCabs charges ₹3,700 all-inclusive for Pune to Mumbai in luxury 7-seater electric SUV.
+      "text": "Shree Morya Cabs charges ₹3,700 all-inclusive for Pune to Mumbai in luxury 7-seater electric SUV.
 This includes tolls, driver allowance, and parking with no hidden charges."
     }
   }]
 }